billstclair/elm-dynamodb-defunct/README.md

 The library itself is in [src/DynamoBackend.elm](src/DynamoBackend.elm).

-It takes a little configuration to make the real backend ports work on your own site with your own DynamoDB table.
-I haven't documented that yet.
+It takes some configuration to make the real backend ports work on your own site with your own DynamoDB table.
+The process of creating the backend table on Amazon's web site is documented in [Configuring Amazon DynamoDB for DynamoBackend](amazon-setup.md).
+Hooking the Elm port JavaScript into your code is documented in [Using the DynamoBackend JavaScript](port-setup.md).

 Bill St. Clair &lt;billstclair@gmail.com&gt;<br/>
-6 November 2016
+12 November 2016